-After Jake died in 2003, I adopted my beloved Ross (now 15.5 years old!) from Glenhighland Farm Border Collie Rescue, and became quite involved with the world of rescue.
+After Jake died in 2003, I adopted my beloved Ross (RIP 2018) from Glenhighland Farm Border Collie Rescue, and became quite involved with the world of rescue.
 Over the next decade I fostered roughly 50 border collies and mixes, and one Australian Kelpie, working on foundations with each to help them integrate into their new forever homes.
 A few became permanent additions along the way, until my inn was too full to continue fostering.

 During those years I dabbled in nose work, tracking, and Search and Rescue.
 I discovered agility in 2004, and herding in 2005.
 In 2006, I bought my first herding dog, Hannah, who turned out to be a niece of Jake’s.
 Coincidence?
 Or serendipity?

 And yes, I was so keen to start herding that I took lessons for a year before I even had a dog!